This page describes how to create a Dataflow project and run an example pipeline from within Eclipse.

 If you don't already have one, sign up for a new account.

-- Enable the Google Dataflow, Compute Engine, Stackdriver Logging, Google Cloud Storage, Google Cloud Storage JSON, BigQuery, Google Cloud Pub/Sub, and Google Cloud Datastore APIs.
+- Enable the Cloud Dataflow, Compute Engine, Stackdriver Logging, Cloud Storage, Cloud Storage JSON, BigQuery, Cloud Pub/Sub, Cloud Datastore, and Cloud Resource Manager APIs.

 - Install and initialize the Cloud SDK.

-- Ensure you have installed the latest version of the Cloud Tools for Eclipse plugin.
+- Ensure you have installed the latest version of the Dataflow plugin.

-- If you have not done so already, follow the Cloud Tools for Eclipse Quickstart to install the plugin.
+- If you have not done so already, follow the Dataflow Quickstart to install the plugin.

 If you don't have an application, you can run the WordCount sample app to complete the rest of these procedures.